 Most of the complexity and difficulty is in detection of data races, so the discussion below focusses on that aspect.

 Data race detection is a much harder problem than Memcheck-style memory error detection.
-Consequently, using Helgrind on Firefox requires somewhat more care and patience than using Memcheck on Firefox.
+Consequently, using Helgrind on Firefox requires somewhat more care and patience than using Memcheck on it.
 Here are some hints to smooth the way.
-You need three things:

-- A suppression file that hides error reports in system libraries, at bug 551155 comment 20.
+* A suppression file that hides error reports in system libraries, at

 make && make install